 “FORT POINT, A BASTION OF MEMORY”, is a video artwork projected onto the second floor west bastion brick walls at Fort Point National Historic Site, in San Francisco.
-It is currently on view at the Second Floor West Bastion, Thursday thru Mondays, from 10:30am - 4:30pm, July 5 - December 30, 2024
+It is currently on view at the Second Floor West Bastion, Friday-Sunday from 10am - 4:30pm, July 5 - December 30, 2024

 Over the course of 45 minutes, hundreds of photographs visually explore the history of the fort during the early 20th century, focusing on the Fort Point Life Saving Station, Light Station and during construction of the Golden Gate Bridge.
 The piece is narrated by Captain Cornelius Sullivan who served at the Fort Point Life Saving Station, Meriam Nagel, a member of the multi-generational Nagel family, who grew up at the Fort Point Light Station, from 1906 - 1920 and sisters Louis Cook and Josephine Hettel who lived at the Fort Point Light Station from 1923 until shortly before its closure in 1933.
 Evan “Slim” Lambert, recounts surviving the Golden Gate Bridge construction accident of February 1937, in which he attempted to save the life of Fred Dummatzen.
 Photographs of the Golden Gate Bridge, taken by Dummatzen during its construction accompany Lambert's account.